Dillon Brooks NBA Preview vs. the Grizzlies

-Dillon Brooks and his Houston Rockets teammates will match up versus the Memphis Grizzlies on Wednesday at 8:00 PM ET.
+Dillon Brooks and the rest of the Houston Rockets will be hitting the court versus the Memphis Grizzlies on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's break down Brooks' available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's look at Brooks' prop bets, and some stats and trends to help you make good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.